Skip to content

 Does preloading affect SSD lifespan?

 No, preloading does not significantly affect SSD lifespan.
-The feature primarily uses RAM to cache metadata and thumbnails.
-It does not perform constant heavy write operations that would wear out modern solid-state drives, making it safe for daily use on all standard hardware configurations.
+The feature primarily uses RAM (system memory) to cache metadata (data about your files) and small image previews.
+It avoids constant heavy write operations that degrade modern solid-state drives, maintaining safety for daily use across standard hardware setups.

 Should gamers disable File Explorer preloading?